lynchdean/Open-Freelance-Hub/functional_spec/functional_spec.md

 ##### 2.4.3 Security:

-A great deal of care must be taken when dealing with people’s money, so we must ensure that our site functions reliably and efficiently.
+A great deal of care must be taken when dealing with users currency, so we must ensure that our site functions reliably and efficiently.
 Less efficient code costs real world money when using Ethereum as it impacts the cost to add it to the blockchain.

 ##### 2.4.4 Time: